edgio-docs/layer0-examples/layer0-nextjs-commerce/README.md

 The all-in-one starter kit for high-performance e-commerce sites.
 With a few clicks, Next.js developers can clone, deploy and fully customize their own store.
 Start right now at [nextjs.org/commerce](https://nextjs.org/commerce)

-Demo live on the [Moovweb XDN](https://moovweb-docs-nextjs-commerce-default.moovweb-edge.io/)
+Demo live on the [Layer0](https://moovweb-docs-nextjs-commerce-default.moovweb-edge.io/)

 This project is currently <b>under development</b>.